google-developer-training/pwa-training-labs/offline-existing-app-lab/solution/README.md

-# Adding offline capabilities to an existing application
+# Adding offline
 This lab will walk you through how to add offline capabilities to an existing application.

 ## Getting started

-Change to the `starting-project` directory.
+Once you've cloned the repo, checkout the starting branch:

+`$ git checkout app`

+Start a local server in the project directory and navigate to the appropriate local host port (e.g. http://localhost:8000/).

 ## Note